davidch2020/SPEOC-pt-1/data_clean/Ancestry_Web_Scraper/README.md

 # Ancestry Web Scraping

 The purpose of this application is to find the populations of all towns in ```final_data_CD.csv```.
 This way, the percentage of people in each town that held debt can be found.
 Next, the populations of **all** towns in Ancestry's database were found.
-This way, the program wouldn't have to be run again when assumed state debt is added.
+This way, the program wouldn't have to be run again when assumed state debt was added.

-## What Libraries did I use?
+## What Libraries Did I Use?
 In order to create this application, the two most important Python libraries I used were Selenium and Pandas.
 Selenium is a Python library that can act as a web scraper.
 The Pandas library allowed me to convert the data I gathered from Ancestry's website into readable Dataframes and then into a CSV file.

 ## Challenges